An International Gateway

 Travelers in the State have access to daily non-stop flights to more than 90 U.S. cities and 110 international destinations via Newark Liberty International Airport and other nearby airports.

-The combined airports in the New Jersey/New York metropolitan area create the largest airport system in the U.S., the second largest in the world in terms of passenger traffic and the largest in the world in terms of total flight operations.
+The combined airports in the New Jersey/New York metropolitan area create the largest airport system in the United States, the second largest in the world in terms of passenger traffic, and largest in the world in terms of total flight operations.

 Newark Liberty is a major hub for travelers, as well as for express carriers like FedEx Express, which occupies three buildings on 2 million square feet of airport property.
 The airport’s strategic location, adjacent to Port Newark/Elizabeth and Foreign Trade Zone #49, gives companies the ability to access fast and efficient air-sea connections.

-More than 25 air carriers operate flights out of Newark Liberty, including United Airlines, the airport’s primary carrier.
+More than 30 airlines operate flights out of Newark Liberty, including United Airlines, the airport’s primary carrier.
 Spirit Airlines offers flights to U.S. destinations and Air Canada offers flights to Toronto from Atlantic City International Airport.
 Frontier Airlines offers non-stop domestic flights daily from Trenton Mercer Airport.
-Plus, another 40 public-use airports also are located in New Jersey.
+Plus, another 42 public-use airports also are located in New Jersey.

 So, whether your business takes you or your products places across the country or around the world, you’ll want your company in New Jersey.